hellodina/Phaser.js-Video-Games/Race Day/README.md

 Early adults run at 9:30 am.
 Late adults run at 11:00 am.
 Youth registrants run at 12:30 pm (regardless of registration).
-But we didn’t plan for runners that are exactly 18!
-We’ll handle that by the end of the project.